dominickpastore/pymd4c/docs/help.rst

 Why is pip trying to build from source?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This means pip cannot find a suitable pre-built package.
-There can be any
+Older versions of the
-number of reasons for this:
+library had a limited number of platforms for which pre-built packages were

-- If you are on Linux with Python 3.6, your version of pip may be too old.
-Try
+published, but since version 1.3.0, most common platforms should be supported.
-  upgrading to 19.3 or newer.
+However, if you fall into one of the following groups, pip may still need to

-- You are using 32-bit Python on Windows.
-Try installing 64-bit Python.
+build from source:

-- You are on an M1 Mac.
+- You are on an OS other than Windows, macOS, or Linux

-- You are running an esoteric Linux distribution or on an architecture other
+- You are running a very old version of your OS

-  than amd64.
+- On Linux with Python 3.6, you have a version of pip older than 19.3

-- You are on an OS other than Windows, macOS, or Linux.
+- You are running an esoteric Linux distribution or on an esoteric architecture

-Unfortunately, apart from the first two reasons, there is currently no way to
+Not having a pre-built package available for your platform isn't necessarily a
-avoid building from source (pre-built packages cannot currently be compiled for
+showstopper.
+Pip will happily perform a build from source if necessary.
+If you
-your platform).
-If you are getting errors during the install, make sure you
+are getting errors during the install, make sure you have all the prerequisites
-have all the prerequisites (see :ref:`prerequisites`), then try again.
+(see :ref:`prerequisites`), then try again.

 Why do I see ``error: pkg-config probably not installed: ...`` when trying to install?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~